Charlotte Research Institute

-The Charlotte Research Institute (CRI) is a partnership between the University of North Carolina at Charlotte and corporations in the region.
-The goal of CRI is to develop technology-based academic and business partnerships, ranging from consultation to onsite collaborative research.
-The institute's support of education and research includes its three centers: eBusiness, Optoelectronics and Optical Communications, and Precision Metrology.
+The Charlotte Research Institute (CRI) was a partnership between the University of North Carolina at Charlotte and corporations in the region.
+In 2019, the university retired that brand and model, and the institute's functions are now known as the Office of Research Partnerships (ORP).
+The goal of CRI was to develop technology-based academic and business partnerships, ranging from consultation to onsite collaborative research.
+The institute's support of education and research included three centers: eBusiness, Optoelectronics and Optical Communications, and Precision Metrology.

-The CRI is located on UNC Charlotte's Millennial Campus.
+The CRI was located on UNC Charlotte's Millennial Campus.